ArchieHill/BattleAssistant/README.md

 # Battle Assistant

 ## Summary
 This is a project using Microsofts WinUI3 framework to create a application that supports the Combat Mission games play by email system.
-This is achieved by automating the process of moving files from the incoming email foldera and outgoing email folder of a combat mission game and the shared drive of the opponent.
+This is achieved by automating the process of moving files from the incoming email folder and outgoing email folder of a combat mission game and the shared drive of the opponent.
 This project took inspiration from Combat Mission Helper in what initial features to add.

 ![Games page of application](https://user-images.githubusercontent.com/94839295/173244233-a67004bc-9ed4-4806-a1ad-41616582397d.png)